Aleman-Z/CorticoHippocampal/GUI/README.md

 # Pipeline of methods:

-1. Define a new experiment.
+1. Define a new experiment / Load previously saved experiment.
 2. Downsample data and store.

 # How Ephys data is organized (From general to specific):